ideasbyjin/ideasbyjin.github.io/_posts/2020-04-11-distributions.md

 mathjax: true
 ---

-With Covid-19 sweeping the planet, there has been a surge of people contributing their ideas to understanding, analysing, and even modelling the spread of the virus.
-It's been amazing to see so many data scientists across the globe getting together to solve such an important challenge.
+In this post, I wanted to provide a primer / cheat-sheet on probability distributions to equip the community with a toolkit to tackle a wide range of data science problems -- for example, the current ongoing COVID-19 crisis.

-In this post, I wanted to provide a primer / cheat-sheet on probability distributions to equip the community with a toolkit to understanding Covid-19.
-Of course, this can also be a point of reference for any other data science / statistical modelling activities!
+> Disclaimer: please **do not** assume that COVID-19 behaves as simply as the probability distributions below.

 If you have...
 * 30 seconds: a table of distributions and some use cases are shown below.